Offshoring: Public opinion

+Theory

 Effects of factor of production mobility

 According to classical economics, the three factors of production are land, labor, and capital.
 Offshoring relies heavily on the mobility of labor and capital; land has little or no mobility potential.

 In microeconomics, working capital funds the initial costs of offshoring.
 If the state heavily regulates how a corporation can spend its working capital, it will not be able to offshore its operations.
 For the same reason the macroeconomy must be free for offshoring to succeed.

 Computers and the Internet made work in the services industry electronically portable.
 Most theories that argue offshoring eventually benefits domestic workers assume that those workers will be able to obtain new jobs, even if by accepting lower salaries or by retraining themselves in a new field.
 Foreign workers benefit from new jobs and higher wages when the work moves to them.

 Labor scholars argue that global labor arbitrage leads to unethical practices, connected to exploitation of workers, eroding work conditions and decreasing job security.